Kwon1995-2/Kwon1995-2/README.md

 This Github is used
 - to record the blockchain developer training process
-- to work at the SW education center.
+- to work at the software education center.
 <br><br>

 📫 Contact